Canon 700D vs Pentax K-3 II

 |2.||Pentax K-3 II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the K-3 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 700D lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Pentax K-3 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.